Valda (Altavalle)

 Valda seen from the Sanctuary of Madonna dell'Aiuto, at Segonzano.

 Valda (Wald im Fasstal) is a frazione of the comune of Altavalle in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 20 km northeast of Trento.

-It was an independent commune until 1 January 2016.
+It was an independent commune until 1 January 2016, when it merged with the hamlets of Faver, Grauno and Grumes to form the municipality of Altavalle.